-- A Towel for the Lower Back: Back sleepers should place a rolled up towel in the space beneath your lower back.
+- A Towel for the Lower Back: Back sleepers should place a rolled-up towel in the space beneath their lower back.
 This will alleviate pressure from that area of your back and help the spine retain its natural shape while you sleep.
 You can adjust the thickness of the towel as needed.

 - Pillows for the Legs: Another effective trick for back sleepers is placing a pillow or two or a sleeping wedge specifically designed for back pain under your lower legs or knees.
 This will relieve some of the pressure from your lumbar spine allowing the entire spine to better retain its alignment as you sleep.